Quark-versus-gluon tagging in CMS Open Data with CWoLa and TopicFlow: Results

 For the MC datasets, however, the discrepancy between the red cross and the CWoLa extractions can only be explained by the quark and gluon categories having reducible distributions in the network outputs.
 In the bottom row of Fig.\,\ref{fig:fractions} we repeat the estimates using the MC-derived quark/gluon reducibilities from Tab.\,\ref{tab:qg_reducibilities}, effectively calibrating the extractions using known fractions in MC.
 For the simulated datasets in Fig.\,\ref{fig:mcmixed_fractions_corrected}, the measured fractions now all align closely with the MC prediction as expected.
 In Fig.\,\ref{fig:mixed_fractions_corrected}, we see that the same corrections applied to the {\tt DoubleMu} and {\tt Jet} datasets shift all extracted quark fractions toward larger values.\footnote{This measurement is akin to a template fit to the data given quarks and gluons in MC.} The Data CWoLa estimates now lie beyond the MC prediction compared to when mutual irreducibility was assumed.
 Taking the average of these estimates for Data CWoLa gives:

+Again, uncertainties are the standard of ten points.
 While the above result assumes that the reducibility of $p_Q$ and $p_G$ in data is the same as in simulation, the result in Eq.\,\ref{eq:irreducible_extraction} equally relies on assuming a value for $\kappa_{QG}$ (0 in that case).
 It is interesting that the `$\kappa$-corrected' predictions in Fig.\,\ref{fig:mixed_fractions_corrected} do not reproduce the expected $f_\mathrm{DoubleMu}, f_\mathrm{Jet}$ based on MC parton labels.
-This leads one to conclude that either $(f_\mathrm{DoubleMu}, f_\mathrm{Jet})$ or $\kappa_{QG}$ is not well modelled in MC, assuming sample dependence does not playing a role.
+This leads one to conclude that either $(f_\mathrm{DoubleMu}, f_\mathrm{Jet})$ or $\kappa_{QG}$ is not well modelled in MC, assuming sample dependence does not play a role.
 In the absence of another means to estimate the quark/gluon reducibilities in data, we will present results using each of the possible fractions.
 For clarity, we assign labels of $S$ (simulation), $T$ (topic) and $R$ (reducible) respectively to Eqs.\,\ref{eq:mc-fractions}, \ref{eq:irreducible_extraction}, and \ref{eq:reducible_extraction} as summarised in Table\,\ref{tab:fraction-summary}.
 Note that the question of reducibility is only relevant for extracting quark fractions, and the following analysis only requires that sample independence holds.